foldda/charian/README.md

 # Afterword: The Big Picture

-Here let's talk about why we need Charian and RDA whilst there are many XML/JSON-based data transport solutions that already exist.
+Here let's talk about why we developed Charian and RDA whilst there are already many XML/JSON-based data transport solutions.

 ## The problem - schema-bound data exchange

 Independent programs, such as a browser-hosted app and a Web server, or an IoT device and a control console, often need to communicate with each other in a collaborative distributed solution.
 Because these programs are often developed by different parties and executed on separate computer environments, exchanging data between them is normally complicated and requires extra effort.
-The conventional approach to cross-program data exchange typically involves establishing an ad hoc, dedicated connection between the communicating parties, and use an ‘agreed’ data model (i.e. bound by a schema) for the data communication.
+The conventional approach to cross-program data exchange typically involves building an ad hoc, dedicated connection between the communicating parties, based on an ‘agreed’ data model (i.e. a schema).

 <div align='center'>
 <img src='img/Pre-Charian-data-transport.png' width='550' align='center'>